kyma-project/busola/README.md

 ### Security countermeasures

-When developing new features in Busola UI, adhere to the following rules.
+When developing new features in Busola, adhere to the following rules.
 This will help you to mitigate any security-related threats.

 1. Prevent cross-site request forgery (XSRF).